From the Lagrange Triangle to the Figure Eight Choreography: Proof of Marchal's Conjecture: Introduction

 \item \textbf{Interval arithmetic:} given the significant computational complexity of the inequalities, and the large number of Fourier-Chebyshev coefficients representing our candidate, manual calculations are not feasible.
 Instead, we use a computer for this task, employing an interval arithmetic library \cite{IntervalArithmeticJulia} as well as the \texttt{RadiiPolynomial} library \cite{Henot2021-2} implemented in the Julia programming language \cite{Julia}.
 Readers interested in independently verifying the necessary inequalities at the final step of the proof can use the following Jupyter Notebook \cite{Henot2024}:

 \url{https://github.com/OlivierHnt/MarchalConjecture.jl}

 The necessary checks are completed in less than an hour on a laptop with a M1 chip and 8GB of RAM. \end{enumerate}

-Finally, let us remark that Marchal showed in \cite{P12family} that if the Lagrange triangle can be continued to the figure eight through the $P_{12}$ family, then -- by further symmetry considerations -- the family continues through the figure eight, and returns to the Lagrange triangle with opposite orientation.
-Following the branch back to the figure eight (with reversed orientation) and finally back to the Lagrange triangle with the original orientation closes the loop.
-So, the branch proved to exist in the present work is precisely one quarter of the $P_{12}$ family.
-Hence, as a corollary to Theorem \ref{thm:MarchalWasRight}, we obtain the global description of $P_{12}$.
+We also recall the remarks of Marchal at the end of Section 4 in \cite{P12family} (and the closing remarks of Section 4.2 in \cite{craig2008hamiltonian}), where it is explained that if the Lagrange triangle can be continued to the figure eight through the $P_{12}$ family, then -- by further symmetry considerations -- the family continues through the figure eight, and returns to the Lagrange triangle with opposite orientation.
+Following the branch further leads back to the figure eight (with reversed orientation) and finally back to the Lagrange triangle.
+So, the branch proved to exist in the present work is precisely a quarter of the $P_{12}$ family and, as a corollary to Theorem \ref{thm:MarchalWasRight}, we obtain the global description of $P_{12}$.

 The remainder of the paper is structured as follows.
-Section~\ref{sec:setUp} covers the symmetry reduction, the desingularization at the figure eight and the Lagrange triangle, and the treatment of non-polynomial nonlinearities.
+Section \ref{sec:setUp} covers the symmetry reduction, the desingularization at the figure eight and the Lagrange triangle, and the treatment of non-polynomial nonlinearities.
 These concepts collectively reformulate the problem as a functional equation.
-In Section~\ref{sec:proof}, we define the norms and establish the necessary bounds to prove the existence of a branch of solutions of the functional equation using the contraction mapping theorem.
-Section~\ref{sec:aposteriori} completes the demonstration of Marchal’s conjecture by establishing that the branch of zeros identified in Section~\ref{sec:proof} corresponds to the $P_{12}$ family of Marchal and ends at the figure eight of Chenciner and Montgomery.
-Section~\ref{sec:future} concludes the paper by outlining potential future work.
+In Section \ref{sec:proof}, we define the norms and establish the necessary bounds to prove the existence of a branch of solutions of the functional equation using the contraction mapping theorem.
+Section \ref{sec:aposteriori} completes the demonstration of Marchal’s conjecture by establishing that the branch of zeros identified in Section \ref{sec:proof} corresponds to the $P_{12}$ family of Marchal and ends at the figure eight of Chenciner and Montgomery.
+Section \ref{sec:future} concludes the paper by outlining potential future work.